micahpinto/uart/README.md

 - Opened RealTerm at COM4, 9600 baud, Hex display
 - Observed repeated `E2 E2 E2 E2 ...` on screen (0xE2 is the transmitted byte)
 This confirms correct baud rate, frame structure, and timing on real hardware.

+# uart rx
+The input rx is synchronized using two flip-flops to prevent metastability: This adds a 2-clock latency but ensures clean, glitch-free sampling.
+### Simulation Results

+The design has been verified through comprehensive bit-by-bit testing.
+Three consecutive frames of test data (0xCC = 11001100) were transmitted and received.